Deploying applications to the Docker/NGINX server using GitLab CI

 This uses the freshly-pulled image from my GitLab project registry and configures the container with the necessary environment variables for the reverse proxy to pick it up and make it available to the world complete with SSL and auto-provisioned LetsEncrypt certificate, as described in the previous post.

-Web app with a build system
+Web app with a build system Link to heading

 Most web sites and apps use more than just manually edited static files.
 A good example is this very blog you’re now reading: it’s built